About us

 Anna

-Anna not only enjoys growing, preserving, and cooking delicious food, but she is also endlessly curious about how food connects to history, culture, and everyday life around the world.
+Anna not only enjoys growing, preserving and cooking delicious food, but she is also endlessly curious about how food connects to history, politics, culture and everyday social life around the world.
 She holds both an MA and a PhD in the anthropology of food from SOAS, University of London, where she is now a research associate.
-Her doctoral research examined how “local specialties” are created and understood in Istria, a topic that continues to inspire her work at Bolara 60 today.
+Her doctoral research examined how “local specialties” are understood and created in Istria, where what is “local” and “special” is not so straightforward.
+She is co-editor of the book Food Beyond Terroir.

 Matt

 By day, Matt works as a computational linguist and academic.
-He is fluent in Croatian, German, French, and Italian, although he wouldn’t claim to be an expert in all of them.
-When he’s not managing rural life, he’s likely mixing a delicious cocktail or sharing stories over Anna’s homemade treats.
+He speaks Croatian, German, French and Italian, as well as his native English.
+When he’s not managing rural life, he’s likely mixing a delicious cocktail for our team and guests.

 What our guests say about us